-In the last few years there has been a large increase in the number of studies focused upon connecting the gut microbiome with cases of central nervous system autoimmunity.
-Recent evidence suggests the presence of microbial imbalances in the gut of people with MS. An unhealthy gut microbiome can be a source of inflammation and this could potentially adversely affect MS, possibly due to the inflammatory response within the gut microbiota.
+In the last few years, there has been a large increase in the number of studies focused upon connecting the gut microbiome with cases of central nervous system autoimmunity.
+Recent evidence suggests the presence of microbial imbalances in the gut of people with MS. Unhealthy gut microbiome can be a source of inflammation and this could potentially adversely affect MS, possibly due to the inflammatory response within the gut microbiota.
 It is felt by some researchers that targeting the gut microbiome with therapeutics could have profound effects in disease progression, as well as managing symptoms of disease.
 There are various options for targeting the gut microbiome including with antibiotics; phage therapy, which uses bacteria-specific viruses that can be used to target certain bacteria, while leaving others untouched; Faecal Microbiota Transplantation (FMT) which acts as whole gut microbiome replacement in the hope of correcting abnormal gut microbiome structures and functions and dietary supplementation.

 Diet is the main factor shaping the structure of the gut microbiome and the microbiome is easily changed with dietary and supplement choices (17).